As a guardianship attorney firm, we know how confusing the process can be.

 Guardianship, as defined by the National Guardianship Association, is a legal process, utilized when a person can no longer make or communicate safe or sound decisions about his/her person and/or property or has become susceptible to fraud or undue influence.
 Many clients approach us with a loved one in mind.
 They want to protect them from the aforementioned fraud they become vulnerable to.

 Guardianship becomes a viable option when an individual becomes mentally and/or physically unable to handle their day-to-day routines.
 With this legally established, the guardian is able to assist the individual.
 Help can come in the form of routine maintenance as well as protecting them from outside threats.

 The process starts with filing a petition with the court to determine whether or not the person under consideration is indeed incapacitated.
 The person under consideration may need to go through a series of tests and be examined by physicians to determine their state.

-If the individual fits the need for guardianship, the process then moves to the court system where a person can apply to be the guardian.
+If the individual fits the need, the process then moves to the court system where a person can apply to be the guardian.
 The person applying to be a guardian does not need to be related to the individual.
-However, there are some restrictions to who can apply.
-These include people with previous felonies, or those who themselves are not suitable for claiming guardianship.
+However, there are some restrictions on who can apply.
+These include people with previous felonies and those who themselves are not suitable for claiming guardianship.

-This final decision on a guardianship ruling is made by three court-appointed doctors who evaluate the incapacitated person.
+This final decision on a ruling is made by three court-appointed doctors who evaluate the incapacitated person.
 If a person is determined to be legally incapacitated, the judge appoints a guardian.
 This person can then make medical and financial decisions on behalf of that person.

 Forms of Guardianship

 Guardianship litigation and administration can take many different forms.
 There are plenty of situations in which you may be concerned about the well-being and care of a loved one.

 Establishing yourself as a guardian to another is a complicated yet rewarding process.
-Often times, these cases require in-depth experience and knowledge of a guardianship and elder care law firm.
+Often times, these cases require in-depth experience and knowledge of an elder care law firm.

 As experienced attorneys in this area, we can help.